sibhat/moviegoers/README.md

 ## Project title

-Moviegoers is an app to keep intended to keep its users up-to-date with movies and tv shows.
+Moviegoers is an app intended to keep its users up-to-date with movies and tv shows.

 ## Build status